youngker/apparmor-wiki/AppArmorDelegation.md

   exec rule will cause delegated blob to transition.
 It says this is inheritable to X

-don't put exec rules in delegated rule sets unless you want this
+dont put exec rules in delegated rule sets unless you want this

 Each delegated permission set will be evaluated based on the profile it was delegated by.
 If the permission set is allowed then the delegation will carry, otherwise it will be dropped.